simo23/tinyYOLOv2/README.md

 - IMPORTANT: in order to obtain the correct results from the weights they need to be DENORMALIZED according to Batch Normalization.
 It can be done in two ways: define the network with Batch Normalization and use the weights as they are OR define the net without BN ( this implementation ) and DENORMALIZE the weights. ( details are in weights_loader.py )
 - In order to verify that the weights extraction is succesfull, I check the total number of params with the number of weights into the weight file.
 They are both 15867885 in my case.

-#### How to postprocess the predictions ( Only if you want to use it in another projects, here it is already done )
+#### How to postprocess the predictions ( Only if you want to use it in other projects, here it is already done )

 Another key point is how the predictions tensor is made.
 It is a 13x13x125 tensor.
 To process it better: